Ankita-Priyadarshani/Award_Generator/README.md

 ### Workflow

-1. **Select Award Type**
-   - Navigate to `/awards/new`
-   - Choose from available DHA award types
+1. **Select Award Type and AI Model** - Navigate to `/awards/new` and choose from available DHA award types and LLM models
-   - Award templates are pre-configured with appropriate citation formats

-2. **Select AI Model**
-   - Choose your preferred LLM model from available options
-   - Models are filtered for text-generation capabilities

-3. **Provide Candidate Information**
-   - **Option A**: Enter candidate information and accomplishments manually in the text area
-   - **Option B**: Upload supporting documents (PDF, DOCX, PPT, TXT)
+2. **Provide Candidate Information** - Enter information manually, upload documents (PDF, DOCX, PPT, TXT), or combine both
-   - **Option C**: Combine both manual input and document uploads

-4. **Generate Citation**
-   - Click "Generate" to create the award citation
-   - View generated content in real-time with markdown rendering
+3. **Generate Citation** - Click "Generate" to create the award citation with markdown rendering
-   - Draft is automatically saved to the database

-5. **Refine with Feedback**
-   - Review the generated citation
-   - Provide specific feedback on what to improve
+4. **Refine with Feedback** - Provide feedback and regenerate to improve the citation
-   - Click "Regenerate" to create an improved version
-   - All versions are saved and accessible

-6. **Version Navigation**
-   - Use version navigation to compare different iterations
-   - View feedback provided for each version
-   - Select the best version for your needs
+5. **Manage Versions** - Compare different iterations and select the best version

-7. **Save and Manage Drafts**
-   - Drafts are automatically saved to the database
+6. **Save and Access Drafts** - Drafts are automatically saved and accessible from the sidebar
-   - Access previous drafts from the sidebar
-   - Each draft maintains its full version history
-   - Drafts persist across sessions and devices

-8. **Copy Citation**
-   - Use the "Copy to Clipboard" button to copy the citation
-   - Paste into award nomination forms or documents
+7. **Copy Citation** - Use "Copy to Clipboard" to paste into award nomination forms

 ### Building for Production
 ```bash